gdsfactory/kfactory/docs/intro.rst

    :linenos:

 This will use the standard Library of KFactory.
-A Library is the equivalent of a Layout object in KLayout and keeps track of the KCells.
+A Library is the equivalent of a Layout object in KLayout and keeps track of the Cells.
 It mirrors all the other functionalities of a Layout object.

-Ports are created with the :py:func:`~kfactory.kcell.KCell.create_port` function.
+Ports are created with the :py:func:`~kfactory.kcell.Cell.create_port` function.
 You can either specify a transformation as here or specify them in a similar manner to gdsfactory.
 See the API doc for more information.

-Now, let's create a KCell for a waveguide.
-We will use the :py:func:`~kfactory.kcell.pcell`.
+Now, let's create a Cell for a waveguide.
+We will use the :py:func:`~kfactory.kcell.cell`.
 This will make sure that if we call the function multiple times that we don't create multiple cells in the layout.
 Addiontally, compared to :py:func:`~kfactory.kcell.cell` it will also automatically name the cells using the function name and the arguments and keyword arguments of the function.